“I’m just afraid I’m not doing enough as a mother—and maybe I’m not even doing it right at all.”

 10. Invite friends over even if your couch is old.

 Stressed, busy moms often think, I can’t have friends over because my couch is old, my house is messy, and, and….
 I know because I used to think that way.
 Ask people over anyway.
 Order pizza.
 Have a bottle of wine.
 Perfect conditions don’t exist—and they’ll never come.
 Friendships make life more fun, more meaningful and they give you healthy perspective.

 Remember that this struggle isn’t just a career-mom thing; it’s a human thing.

 Remember that this struggle isn’t just a career-mom thing; it’s a human thing.
 People are working through all kinds of challenges—aging parents, difficult marriages, family illness.
 It’s just that some are more visible, some are more universal than others.
 There is always a trade-off to be made in life.

 So please give yourself a break.
 And, as you’re being kinder to yourself, be kinder to other women and support them, however you can.
 We need this from each other.

-Editor’s note: This post was originally published in March 2015 and has been updated for freshness, accuracy and comprehensiveness.
+This post was originally published in March 2015 and has been updated for freshness and accuracy.